The Top 5 Mistakes Advanced Singers Make - Part 1

 If you think you might want a little more clarity around support and an exercise to help you investigate how it should feel, please watch the video below.

-I also have a in depth training series over in the Shop called Solve the Support Mystery that is the bees knees for this.
+I also have a in depth course over in the Shop called 30 days to Better Breath Support that’s the bees knees for this.

 #3: NOT WORKING ON THE MOST IMPORTANT BODY PART OF ALL